Crambler is supported by its readers. If you purchase through a link on our site, we may earn a commission. Learn more

 Here is the list of the 10 best overdrive pedals for guitarists:

 BEST OVERDRIVE PEDAL ON THE MARKET The Fulltone OCD (Obsessive Compulsive Drive) Overdrive Pedal is a pedal you will hear about over and over when researching overdrive pedals.
-Many forums and sites will say that this is the best overdrive pedal out there (it lists around $115).
+Many forums and sites will say that this is the best overdrive pedal out there.
 I AGREE!
 I own this pedal myself and it sounds amazing through a Fender Blues Jr. amp and a Fender American Deluxe Telecaster guitar.
 The pedal has 3 controls – volume, drive, and tone.
 It also has a single switch for LP and HP which is Low Peak and High Peak.
 The Low Peak (LP) option will give you an untouched tone – basically gives you the tone that your guitar and amp are giving you.
 The High Peak (HP) option gives you boosted mids, slightly boosted highs, a boost in volume, and slightly more gain.

 With the drive knob turned all the way down and the volume knob turned up, you can get a nice gritty boost to your cleans.
 On the other hand, with the drive knob turned all the way up, you can get a thick crunch, with even more gain in the HP setting.
 The tone control has a great range for making your tone sound dark (turned all the way down) to sounding very bright (turned all the way up).
 This way, you can make even the darkest sounding amps sound bright, and vice versa.

 THE CLASSIC OVERDRIVE PEDAL The Ibanez Tube Screamer is a legendary overdrive pedal that has been extremely popular since the original TS808 Tube Screamer pedal was released in the late 1970s.
 This is the classic overdrive pedal.
-If you ever have a conversation to anyone about overdrive pedals, I guarantee this pedal will come up almost every time.
+If you ever have a conversation with anyone about overdrive pedals, I guarantee this pedal will come up almost every time.
 The pedal has a mid-boosted tone that is popular especially with blues players.
 One of the most notable blues players ever, Stevie Ray Vaughan, used an Ibanez Tube Screamer.
 Other notable guitarists to have used an Ibanez Tube Screamer are Steve Vai, Carlos Santana, Keith Urban, Kirk Hammett, and many more.

 Since Ibanez really nailed that classic overdrive tone, the Ibanez Tube Screamer is easily one of the most popular, and most cloned/modded pedals out there on the market.
 Everyone wants to build their own slightly tweaked version to see who can get the best sound.